Chat GPT: AI-Powered Architecture and Building Design

 In addition, ChatGPT can be used to brainstorm potential designs, opening the door to a wide range of aesthetic possibilities.
 As a result, architects will have a broad selection of work to showcase, which should attract more customers.

 Research is a part of any successful career.
 Chat GPT can help architects do industry-related research to acquire knowledge and stay updated on all new trends.
-It could be used to learn about new materials, techniques, and styles in the construction and design industries.
+It could be used to learn about new materials, power tool sales, techniques, and styles in the construction and design industries.

 Does Chat GPT Qualify as an Architect?

 We’re not the first to ask these questions; others did before us and took a step further to test the language model GPT 4 using the Architect Registration Examination (ARE), given by the National Council of Architectural Registration Boards (NCARB).

 - Analysis and Programming Questions on this test will probe the ability to evaluate how various factors—including project type, lot size, zoning and code requirements, and budget—influence the final design of a building.